 The look of utter shock on his face was, in itself, almost worth everything she’d been through.
 She tossed the rope at him, then threw the other at Tonk Fah, who was sitting up in shock.

 Denth reacted immediately, cutting the rope out of the air with his dagger.
 The pieces of it twisted and wiggled, but weren’t long enough to grab anything.
 The one she threw at Tonk Fah however, hit.
-He cried out as it wrapped around his face and neck, his hands working to pry it free.
+He cried out suddenly as it wrapped around his face and neck, coming awake.

-Vivenna pulled to a halt, standing beside Vasher’s swinging body.
+Vivenna pulled to a halt beside Vasher’s swinging body.
 Denth had his sword out already; he’d pulled it free more quickly than she could track.

 Vivenna gulped, then pulled out her own sword, holding it forward as Vasher had taught her.
 Denth paused just briefly in surprise.